hphelion/documentation/commercial/GA1/commercial.install-GA-NTP.md

 This page provides detailed information on configuring the seed VM as a Network Time Protocol (NTP) server.
 NTP is a networking protocol for clock synchronization between computer systems.
 The undercloud and overcloud systems are configured as NTP clients during the installation process.

-HP Helion OpenStack does not requrie using the seed VM as the NTP server.You can use an external NTP server, as needed.
+HP Helion OpenStack does not require using the seed VM as the NTP server.
+You can use an external NTP server, as needed.

+ "higher stratum" and "lower stratum" needs to be clarified, i.e. “higher stratum” means higher in the hierarchy (closer to zero) rather than meaning numerically higher (farther from zero).

 **Notes:**